PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks/Lecture/english.md

     |   |___Chunk.unity (Scene)
 ```

-We will be mostly copying last week's voxel mirco project.
+We will be mostly copying last week's voxel mirco project with some changes.
 Change the code in Chunk.cs to look like this.

 ```
 using UnityEngine;